 Be currently active in their organization with a history of at least 2 years of service in a paid staff or active volunteer position.

 Be prepared to complete the Academy’s 2-year program according to the details and timeframe published on the Academy website.
 Applicants should be able to set aside 10 to 15 hours per week in addition to regular work schedules to study program materials, attend webinars, participate in online discussions, and practice mechanical training skills.

-Submit a fully completed Student Application Form during the application period (June 1st to June 15th, 2021) and according to the details outlined in this document AND be endorsed by his or her shelter or rescue organization on a separate Endorsement Form.
+Submit a fully completed Application Form during the application period (June 1st to June 15th, 2022) and according to the details outlined on this page AND be endorsed by his or her shelter or rescue organization on a separate Endorsement Form.